 Certain nutrients can help as natural anti-inflammatories, such as fish oil, and natural muscle relaxants, such as magnesium.

 Acupuncture has been used for thousands of years to relieve pain.
-It encourages the production of natural painkillers and anti-inflammatories in the brain and helps stimulate the immune system to speed healing.
+It encourages the production of natural painkillers and anti-inflammatories in the brain.
+Acupuncture also helps stimulate the immune system to speed healing.
 It involves the insertion of very fine, sterile needles into specific points located on channels that run throughout your body.

 Registered Massage Therapy